JVChermak/Leaving_California/Machine Learning.md

 **Description of feature engineering and the feature selection, including the team’s decision-making process**
 Machine learning is the use of statistical algorithms to perform tasks such as learning from data patterns and making predictions.
 There are many different models; a mathematical representation of something that happens in the real world.
 Machine learning can be divided into three learning categories: supervised, unsupervised, and deep.

 We decided to do **supervised learning**, which deals with labeled data.
-This supervised learning will be used to predict, based on data from the census, whether it's time to leave California.
+This supervised learning was used to predict, based on data from the census, whether it's time to leave California.
+Because the original dataset does not contain a classifying or target column, a formula was used to categorize each row of data, which is a state for a given year.
+This categorization was added as a "Leave" column with "0" meaning that we suggest staying in your state and "1" meaning that we suggest you leave.

 Additional **unsupervised learning** was done with the migration data to see if there was some unexpected groupings or patterns.
 Because of the number of columns that displayed state to state migrations, two methods were used to try to reduce the number of features.
 In one instance, the information was converted into a tall dataframe using the melt() method.
 For comparison's sake, another test was run with all columns reduced to three features using PCA, or principal component analysis.